 Water Splash’s effect on the undertaking: Nada.
 Zip.
 Zilch.

-* A clarification is in order– and I thank Ted Folkman of Letters Blogatory for pointing it out: yes, a subpoena is unquestionably a judicial document.
-In the United States.
-Elsewhere, it’s viewed as a tool of all-too-zealous lawyers who (in the view of our common law brethren) overreach, or who (in the view of our civil law cousins) usurp the authority of foreign courts by barking demands at their citizenry.
+* A clarification is in order– and I thank Ted Folkman of Letters Blogatory for pointing it out: yes, a subpoena is unquestionably a judicial document, and it can theoretically be served under the Hague Service Convention.
+But not with coercive effect— any more than a New York subpoena can be effectively served in Missouri without the assistance of Missouri courts.
+In many places around the globe, a subpoena is viewed as a tool of all-too-zealous lawyers who (in the view of our common law brethren) overreach, or who (in the view of our civil law cousins) usurp the authority of foreign courts by barking demands at their citizenry.

 ** That is not to say it’s a bad treaty.
 It just doesn’t do much for U.S. litigators in the way that we might hope.
 In reality, it only knocks down a couple of procedural barriers that hamper the old fashioned Letter Rogatory procedure.
 At its core, everything is still up to the foreign judge, in a manner governed by foreign law.
 This makes U.S. judges quite happy, of course (<– sarcasm).
 Article 23 constitutes a big, ugly middle finger to American lawyers who need documents located in a file cabinet somewhere in Europe.